 Classic Salmon Cakes are so tasty, they don't even need a sauce.
 A simple squeeze of lemon or lime does the trick for these fantastic Salmon Cakes.

-Warm, comforting, and so delicious, this classic potato soup is the ultimate bowl of comfort food.
-Becuase more cheese is always better, this classic soup gets a double hit of cheese--both stirred into the soup and sprinkled over the top.
+Classic, comforting, and so delicious, this easy potato soup is the ultimate bowl of comfort food.
+Because more cheese is always better, this classic soup gets a double hit of cheese-both stirred into the soup and sprinkled over the top.
 Bacon bits lend a baked potato flavor and feel to this creamy, crowd-pleasing soup.
+Plus, it's super easy.
 Simply place the ingredients into a slow cooker and let it do all of the work for you.

 This Southern meatloaf recipe features Creole and Greek seasonings and a hint of garlic.
 A few tablespoons of Worcestershire sauce spice up the traditional ketchup topping.